bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 The aim of this tutorial is to:
 - Learn how to set up a skyline analysis using a previously made phylogeny;
-- Develop skills in simple xml hacking;
+- Develop skills in simple XML hacking;
 - Highlight the differences between exponential coalescent and fossilised-birth-death skylines.

 ## The data
 We will be inferring our skyline parameters using a ready-made phylogeny containing 420 dinosaur species, published by {% cite Lloyd2008 --file Tutorial-Template/master-refs.bib %}.
 This phylogeny is a 'supertree', created using an informal method to collate several smaller dinosaur phylogenies into a larger one.
 Supertrees are typically cladograms, and must be timescaled using fossil data to estimate their branch lengths.
 The branch lengths we use here were inferred by {% cite Sakamoto2016 --file Tutorial-Template/master-refs.bib %}: they used fossil occurrences from the [Paleobiology Database] (http://paleobiodb.org) to infer the midpoint of the temporal range of each tip, and timescaled the phylogeny using the "equal" method, which distributes time evenly between the available branches.

-## Creating an xml template with BEAUti
+## Creating an XML template with BEAUti
-Many of the features we will need in our xml files are currently not implemented in BEAUti.
-However, we will start our analyses by creating an xml in BEAUti which will then serve as a template for us to alter by hand ("hack") later.
+Many of the features we will need in our XML files are currently not implemented in BEAUti.
+However, we will start our analyses by creating XML files in BEAUti which will then serve as a template for us to alter by hand ("hack") later.

 ### Install BEAST2 packages
 The coalescent-based skyline model is included in the core of BEAST2, but we need to install the **BDSKY** package, which contains the birth-death skyline model.
-We will also need the **feast** package, which will allow us to integrate some more complex features into our xml.
+We will also need the **feast** package, which will allow us to integrate some more complex features into our analyses.
 Installation of packages is done using the package manager, which is integrated into BEAUti.

 >Open the **BEAST2 Package Manager** by navigating to **File > Manage Packages**.
 >